-TRANSOM TRANSDUCER Installation Guide
+TRANSOM TRANSDUCER INSTALLATION GUIDE

 The transom mount installation allows adjustment of both running angle and depth after the transducer is mounted, which enables you to tune the installation for best results.
-It is important to read the instructions completely and understand the mounting quidelines before beginning this installation.
+It is important to read the instructions completely and understand the mounting guidelines before beginning this installation.

 NOTE: Due to the wide variety of hulls, only general instructions are presented in this guide.
 Each boat hull represents a unique set of requirements that should be evaluated prior to installation.
-For detailed information about installing transducers on different hull types, download the Transducer Installation Resource Guide from our Web

-NOTE: Your transducer may not look exactly like the transducer shown in the illustrations, but it will mount in exactly the same way.
+NOTE: Your transducer may not look exactly like the transducer shown in the illustrations, but it will record in n the illustrations, but it will mount in exactly the same way.